yongsukyee/PyQSOFitSpec/README.md

   - [ ] tidy up and separate configs if nboot_fit
   - [ ] change output of run_qsofit so that don't need to manually include/exclude fitted lines
   - [x] add command line arguments for fits file path or directory
+- [ ] Create config files for configs in main.py

 ## Cite the original authors of the PyQSOFit code